-Application: The application should consist of a vita, a 2-3 page single-spaced description of the student’s research interests, of the primary theoretical commitments that frame those interests, and how the research intervenes in the current state of critical and cultural theory.
-A brief (one to two paragraph) letter of endorsement from the faculty member directing the student’s research is also required.
+2. Application: The application should consist of: a vita; a two to three page single-spaced description of the student’s research interests, the primary theoretical commitments that frame those interests, and how the research intervenes in the current state of critical and cultural theory; and a brief (one to two paragraph) letter of endorsement from the faculty member directing the student’s research.
 Only students in good academic standing in their home departments may apply.
-Students will be informed promptly early in the Fall semester each year of their acceptance, and students not accepted may reapply to the Certificate program.
+Students will be informed promptly early in the fall semester each year of their acceptance, and students not accepted may reapply to the certificate program.

-Certificate: After students have completed all of these requirements within three years from the date of acceptance into the program, they will be awarded the Certificate upon completion of the degree program in their home department.
+5. Certificate: After students have completed all of these requirements, they will be awarded the certificate upon completion of the degree program in their home department.

-Submission Deadline: (Fall submission date TBA) Please submit your completed application to Thien Le at firstname.lastname@example.org
+Submission Deadline: Please submit your completed application to Jennifer Luu at firstname.lastname@example.org by September 30.

 Students who have earned the Certificate may compete for the Center’s annual one-time stipend of $5,000.00.*

 The Center may grant up to five awards this academic year (2021-22).
 To qualify for this one-time stipend, a student must have fulfilled all the requirements by the end of the spring 2022 semester.

 *All certificate stipends will be discontinued after this year.
 Students admitted to the certificate program this year are eligible to apply for a stipend, if they fulfill the requirements for the certificate by the end of Spring 2022.

 Note re: Research/travel funding: The center no longer funds graduate travel and research from our 3CT budget.
 This is due to increased support for graduate student travel from the School of Humanities.